Skip to main content

 After the connection, a raw TCP stream will be opened between you and the proxy, and the proxy will deliver all the traffic sent on that stream to the destination host on your behalf.

-Proxy servers can be identified with 3 levels of anonimity
+Proxy servers can be identified with three main levels of anonymity.

-These proxies do not hide your IP address, which is forwarded to the destination host through the X-Forwarded-For header.
+These proxies do not hide your IP address, which is forwarded to the destination host through headers such as X-Forwarded-For.
 Avoid these proxies if you plan on hiding your IP address.

 Anonymous proxies ⚠️

-These proxies hide your IP address but don't hide the fact that the connection is being made via a proxy, thanks to the proxy's IP address being passed in the Via header of the request.
+These proxies hide your IP address but do not hide the fact that the connection is being made through a proxy, for example by adding headers such as Via.

-These proxies provide the best anonimity level, by hiding your IP address and not revealing that you're using a proxy.
+These proxies provide the best anonymity level by hiding your IP address and not revealing that you are using a proxy.

 Datacenter proxies 🏢 vs Residential proxies 🏠

-Not all IP addresses are born equal.
-If a proxy server is hosted inside a datacenter, its IP address will most likely be within a range that is well-known to be that of a service provider, hence making it more likely to be detected as a proxy.
+Not all IP addresses are equal.
+If a proxy server is hosted inside a datacenter, its IP address will most likely be within a range that is well known to belong to a service provider, hence making it more likely to be detected as a proxy.

-On the other hand, some proxies are advertised as residential (or ISP), and their IP address is usually in the ranges that Internet Service Providers sell to retail customers, making it less likely to raise suspicion that a bot is sending the request instead of a real person.
+On the other hand, some proxies are advertised as residential (or ISP), and their IP addresses are usually in the ranges that Internet Service Providers sell to retail customers, making it less likely to raise suspicion that a bot is sending the request instead of a real person.

 WARNING

-Although residential proxies may sound appealing, many providers that sell this type of proxies are proxying your connection through infected computers that are part of a botnet.
+Although residential proxies may sound appealing, many providers that sell this type of proxy route your connection through infected computers that are part of a botnet.

 Rotating proxies 🔄